apache/fluo-docker/README.md

 ## Image basics

 The entrypoint for the Fluo docker image is the `fluo` script.
-While the primary use case for this image is start an oracle or worker, you can run other commands in the `fluo` script to test out the image:
+While the primary use case for this image is to start an oracle or worker, you can run other commands in the `fluo` script to test out the image:

 ```bash